Child Custody Laws

 Remember that no matter what you think of your former spouse, it's important to put your differences aside as much as possible to ensure the emotional well-being of your child.
 It's not your child's fault you're getting divorced, but they may have a variety of emotions surrounding the divorce, including guilt, anger, and resentment.
 Talk openly with your child and try to continue to build your relationship during this difficult time.
 Remember that no matter what happens with your child custody arrangements, your child comes first.

-If you have any questions concerning child custody in New Jersey, call the Law offices of Peter Van Aulen today at 201-845-7400 for a free consultation.
+If you have any questions concerning child custody in New Jersey, call the Law offices of Peter Van Aulen today at 201-845-7400 for a free initial consultation.